aleen42/PersonalWiki/post/kaleidoscope/kaleidoscope.md

 }
 ```

 Then, that's done!
 Easy right?
-The following code is implemented for this item:
+The following code is implemented for this square item:

 ```js
 /** the difference of degree in each duration */